frequently asked questions

 Australia’s First Nations people represent the oldest continuous surviving cultural group of people in the world.
 Sadly, much of this original culture has suffered traumatic deconstruction, through colonisation and a severe lack of culturally respectful and collaboration on the part of the (now) dominant Australian culture.

 However, the Yolngu people of Arnhem Land are one of Australia’s most traditional surviving First Nations groups.
 By learning about Yolngu culture, you can learn about, and in effect protect, the original Australian culture in its true form.

 Learning about cross-cultural and cross-language differences with one group of people will also empower you with information and skills that will help you work in all other cross-cultural settings.

 You will become more culturally competent to work professionally with people of different cultural and language backgrounds.

 The main underlying purpose behind these courses is to teach good cultural competency and cross-cultural communication knowledge and skills.
 Therefore they are for everyone who wants to know how to work more effectively and efficiently with people from any other cultural group.
 This includes being able to relate and communicate better within their own prime cultural group, with different generational or interest groups.

 Learning Aboriginal or Yolngu culture

-Our courses are an opportunity for anybody who wants to study Aboriginal culture, and especially for those interested in the Yolngu way of life.
-You will gain new and exciting insights into the original Australian culture that you will not get anywhere else.
+Our courses are also an opportunity for anybody who wants to study Aboriginal culture, especially for those interested in the Yolngu way of life.
+Those who do will gain new and exciting insights into the original Australian culture that you will not get anywhere else.

 Working with Yolngu people